 Weather, Crowds, & Prices for January

-When booking your Hawaiian vacation, the time of year you are planning a visit can make a difference.
+When booking your Hawaiian vacation, the time of year you plan a visit can make a difference.
 You may run into a bit more rain or find special events that might be more appealing at certain times of the year.
-When it comes to Hawaii, January is one of the best months to plan a visit for some reasons.
+When it comes to Hawaii, January is one of the best months to plan a visit for many reasons.

 Hawaii Weather in January

 The weather is usually the number one thing tourists worry about no matter where they are going.
 That's probably a reason why Hawaii is so famous.
 It has warm weather throughout the year, including January.
 When visiting at this time, you will see tropical flowers in bloom and can bask in balmy tropical temperatures in the low 80s.
 You might be surprised that at this time of year the nights get a little cooler and drop into the mid to high 60s in some regions, but it’s nothing a light sweater can’t solve.

 Where you are staying or visiting the islands will also affect the temperature, and sometimes, it has a drastic impact.
 For example, the Volcano area on the Big Island can get quite chilly at night.
 The higher elevations on either Maui or the Big Island might even call for a jacket and pants, particularly at the summit of volcanoes.
 Meanwhile, down at the beach, the ocean is always warm for swimming.